-Of Yarmouth alumni I know attending the same course as myself, one did a spell at the funny farm, the other eventually committed suicide.
+Of Yarmouth alumni I know attending the same BA course as myself, one did a spell at the funny farm, the other eventually committed suicide.
 What does this indicate?
 Especially with regard to pastoral care of young males in the ‘teaching/learning continuum’ (if it can be called as much).

-The tears of ex-Yarmouth student Tony Keeler (at the sight of the derelict building), may well have been an expression of manly vulnerability, but it was a passive gesture.
+The tears of previous student Tony Keeler (at the sight of the derelict building), may well have been an expression of manly vulnerability, but was a passive gesture.
 It takes cash, energy, co-ordination and organisation to make things happen.
 Arty types are hard to steward for such purposes, but during the internet age and with the right attitude and class action – this too, may come to pass.

-Photo’s by: N.Ward, N.Moody, A.Dedman, S.Bond, Casey Moore et al
+Photo’s by: N.Ward, N.Moody, A.Dedman, Casey Moore, Robin Smith, Fionn Rawnsley et al

 There are GYCAD relevant comments on the ‘About Alan Dedman‘ page.